Health Department Services

 The Environmental Health Division provides the required training for tattoo and Body Piercing operators every year.
 If sufficient demand exists, additional class offerings will be considered.
 Please check the Tattoo and Body Art Class link for information about class offerings.

-Our goal is to improve the mental and emotional well being of county residents diagnosed with serious mental illness and substance abuse disorders.
-Service goals focus on maintaining a stable life on an outpatient basis, improve daily functioning, and enhance individual satisfaction in order to contribute socially and economically to the community.
+Nina Miller MA, LCPC, LPHA Director of Behavioral Health Our goal is to improve the mental and emotional well-being of our county residents, struggling with a mental illness and/or a substance abuse disorder.
+Our service goals focus on maintaining a stable life on an outpatient basis, improving daily functioning, and enhancing individual satisfaction in order to contribute socially and economically to the community.
+For inquires, comments, questions, or concerns, please email the front desk email@example.com and please include your name, phone number, and brief message.

 National Suicide Prevention Lifeline 1-800-273-TALK (8255)